Pacific Agreement on Closer Economic Relations Plus (PACER Plus) enters into Force on 13 December 2020

 • Tariff (Specified PACER Plus Parties) Order 2020 - Tariff (Specified PACER Plus Parties) Order 2020 (LI 2020/288); and

 • Customs and Excise (Rules of Origin for PACER Plus Goods) Amendment Regulations 2020 - Customs and Excise (Rules of Origin for PACER Plus Goods) Amendment Regulations 2020 (LI 2020/291)

 • Tariff (PACER Plus) Amendment Act 2018 - Tariff (PACER Plus) Amendment Act 2018 Commencement Order 2020 (LI 2020/287):

-Further information will be published shortly on the New Zealand Customs Website.
+Further information will be published shortly on this website.